elfeck/SGpp-wiki/Module-sgpp::combigrid.md

 The combination technique is an older variant of sparse grids which only allows dimensional, but not spatial adaptivity.
 However, a central advantage is that global interpolation and quadrature schemes can be used, e.g. polynomial interpolation.
 This allows for high orders of convergence when using sufficiently smooth functions.
 The functionality of the module includes
 - an anistropic implementation of the Combination Technique.
 This means that different 1D-grids and 1D  - operators can be used for each dimension.
 This allows e.g. interpolating in one direction and integrating the interpolated function in another direction.
-- @ref example_point_distributions_py "1D Grids" : Uniform (with or without boundary), Clenshaw-Curtis sgpp::combigrid::ClenshawCurtisDistribution, Chebyshev sgpp::combigrid::ClenshawCurtisDistribution, (weighted) Leja sgpp::combigrid::LejaPointDistribution, (weighted) ![f0]-Leja sgpp::combigrid::L2LejaPointDistribution
+- 1D Grids : Uniform (with or without boundary), Clenshaw-Curtis sgpp::combigrid::ClenshawCurtisDistribution, Chebyshev sgpp::combigrid::ClenshawCurtisDistribution, (weighted) Leja sgpp::combigrid::LejaPointDistribution, (weighted) ![f0]-Leja sgpp::combigrid::L2LejaPointDistribution
 - Operators: Interpolation (sgpp::combigrid::PolynomialInterpolationEvaluator, sgpp::combigrid::BSplineInterpolationEvaluator, sgpp::combigrid::LinearInterpolationEvaluator), quadrature (sgpp::combigrid::PolynomialQuadratureEvaluator, sgpp::combigrid::BSplineQuadratureEvaluator), tensors (sgpp::combigrid::InterpolationCoefficientEvaluator)
 - regular and adaptive (also parallel) level-generation: various level managers (sgpp::combigrid::RegularLevelManager, sgpp::combigrid::AveragingLevelManager) are available that predict the surplus of each subspace
 - support for directly working on full-grid subspaces: enables to solve PDEs, regression problems, density estimation on each full-grid separately
-- simple @ref example_gettingStarted_py "Python example" and a @ref example_gettingStarted_cpp "C++ example" to get started quickly.
 - serialization and deserialization of computed function values
 - optimizations: function evaluations (but not the following computations) can be easily parallelized, interpolation at multiple points at once, operator coefficients and grid points are stored for recomputations at other evaluation points
 - frequent use of abstract base classes such that extensions are easy to implement (e.g. new grids, operators and adaption schemes)
 - various surrogate models for Uncertainty Quantification that are based on the Combination Technique are available:
-- @ref example_example_BSplineStochasticCollocation_cpp "B-Spline Collocation"
+- B-Spline Collocation
-- @ref example_sc_cpp "Stochastic Collocation" (global polynomial approximation with Legendre polynomials)
+-Stochastic Collocation (global polynomial approximation with Legendre polynomials)
-- @ref example_pce_cpp "Polynomial Chaos Expansion" (global polynomial approximation with orthogonal polynomials with respect to univariate weight functions)
+- Polynomial Chaos Expansion (global polynomial approximation with orthogonal polynomials with respect to univariate weight functions)
 We will introduce some basic terminology and conventions here.
-For usage and more details on features, please refer to \ref examples_cpp_module_combigrid "usage examples (C++)" and \ref examples_py_module_combigrid "usage examples (Python)".
+For usage and more details on features, please refer to the [tutorials](https://github.com/SGpp/SGpp/wiki/Quick-Start).

 The combination technique is an abstract scheme to combine one-dimensional numeric (linear) operations into a multi-dimensional operation.
 It provides a far better tradeoff between grid points and accuracy than working on a single regular/full grid ![f1].
 For each dimension ![f2], the combination technique uses a sequence ![f3] of 1D-grids of increasing size.
 The index ![f4] is also called the level of the grid.
 Unlike many papers, the level ![f4] starts from zero in this implementation.
 The combination technique evaluates a given function on multiple (rather small) regular/full grids ![f5].
 Here, ![f4] is a multi-index which is also called level of the (multi-dimensional) grid. ![f6] is the set of multi-indices of levels that corresponds to the regular/full grids that are evaluated.
 It must satisfy ![f7].
 The results of all evaluated grids are combined to obtain a more precise numeric result.
 When we speak of adding levels, we mean inserting a level multi-index into ![f6] and incorporating the result of the evaluation on the added regular/full grid into the numerical approximation.
 Standard approximations indicate that level multi-indices with a higher sum of their components are potentially less important.
 For ![f8], this yields the set ![f9] of regular levels.
 Often, it is better to choose the set of levels adaptively.
 This module provides such adaption algorithms; they also work in parallel.